St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 Saturday, March 14 (Arrival Day)

-Arrive in Dublin from the airport (DART or AirCoach into city center, 30 minutes).
+Arrive in Dublin (DART or AirCoach into city center, 30 minutes).
 Drop bags.
 Lunch at Brother Hubbard.
 Walk to Wood Quay.
-Spend afternoon at the Family Village - Irish dance workshop, face painting, crafts.
+Spend the afternoon at the Family Village - Irish dance workshop, the Willow Fish thing, walkabout performers.
 Easy dinner.
 Bedtime.

 Sunday, March 15